geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2025.01.01 to 2025.02.00

+### Database update

+This version of MapStore ships with **GeoStore 2.4.0**, which adds the `gs_ip_range` and `gs_security_ip_range` tables to support IP-based access control.

+If you are using `jpaPropertyMap[hibernate.hbm2ddl.auto]=update` in your `geostore-datasource-ovr.properties`, these schema changes are applied automatically on startup — **no manual action is required**.
+See the [database setup documentation](../database-setup/#database-creation-mode) for details.

+If you manage the schema manually, apply the [`postgresql-migration-from-v.2.3.0-to-v2.4.0.sql`](https://github.com/geosolutions-it/geostore/blob/master/doc/sql/migration/postgresql/postgresql-migration-from-v.2.3.0-to-v2.4.0.sql) script from the GeoStore repository.

 ### Update authenticationRules in localConfig.json

 The previous default authentication rule used a broad pattern (`.*geostore.*`) that unintentionally matched internal GeoServer delegation endpoints (e.g., `/rest/security/usergroup/service/geostore/...`).
 This could cause delegated user/group requests to fail due to forced `bearer` authentication overriding the intended method (e.g., `authkey`).